GoFast-Athlete-Training/gofastfrontend-mvp1/docs/JOIN_CREW_FLOWS_COMPARISON.md

 2. `JoinCodeWelcome` auto-looks up crew
 3. Shows crew preview
 4. User clicks "Join This Crew"
+   - **If authenticated + has token**: Complete join immediately (like Flow 1)
-   - **If authenticated**: Stores join intent → redirects to signup/profile
+     - Upsert athlete → check profile → join crew → redirect to crew
    - **If not authenticated**: Shows "You're Joined!" → redirects to signup
+5. **If not authenticated**:
-5. `JoinCrewAthSignup` signs in → upserts athlete → checks profile
+   - `JoinCrewAthSignup` signs in → upserts athlete → checks profile
-6. If profile incomplete → `JoinCrewAthProfile` → completes profile → joins crew
+   - If profile incomplete → `JoinCrewAthProfile` → completes profile → joins crew
-7. If profile complete → joins crew immediately
+   - If profile complete → joins crew immediately
-8. Redirects to `/runcrew/central` or `/crew/crewadmin`
+6. Redirects to `/runcrew/central` or `/crew/crewadmin`

 ---